opengeospatial/e-learning/source/fundamental-concepts/text/overview.rst

 ========
 Audience
 --------
-Students that do not have the background in web technologies
+This tutorial is designed for students who do not have a technical background in Web technologies.

 Learning Objectives
 -------------------